perwin/pyimfit/docs/defining_models.rst

 The following is a brief list of the available image functions; see the Imfit manual for more details.

--  2D image functions:
+-  2D image functions: Most of these have position-angle parameter ("PA") which define their orientation on the image (measured in degrees counter-clockwise from the +x image axis).
+Many also have an ellipticity parameter ("ell") defining their shape.
+The most common type of 2D image function has elliptical isophotes with a particular radial surface-brightness profile (e.g., BrokenExponential, Core-Sersic, Exponential, etc.).

-   -  BrokenExponential --
+   -  BrokenExponential -- PA, ell
-   -  BrokenExponential2D --
+   -  BrokenExponential2D -- PA, ell
-   -  Core-Sersic --
+   -  Core-Sersic -- PA, ell
-   -  EdgeOnDisk --
+   -  EdgeOnDisk -- PA
-   -  EdgeOnRing --
+   -  EdgeOnRing -- PA
-   -  EdgeOnRing2Side --
+   -  EdgeOnRing2Side -- PA
-   -  Exponential --
+   -  Exponential -- PA, ell
-   -  Exponential\_GenEllipse --
+   -  Exponential\_GenEllipse -- PA, ell
-   -  FerrersBar2D --
+   -  FerrersBar2D -- PA
    -  FlatSky --
-   -  Gaussian --
+   -  Gaussian -- PA, ell
-   -  GaussianRing --
+   -  GaussianRing -- PA, ell
-   -  GaussianRing2Side --
+   -  GaussianRing2Side -- PA, ell
-   -  ModifiedKing --
+   -  ModifiedKing -- PA, ell
-   -  ModifiedKing2 --
+   -  ModifiedKing2 -- PA, ell
-   -  Moffat --
+   -  Moffat -- PA, ell
    -  PointSource --
-   -  Sersic --
+   -  Sersic -- PA, ell
-   -  Sersic\_GenEllipse --
+   -  Sersic\_GenEllipse -- PA, ell

--  3D image functions (luminosity-density functions):
+-  3D image functions (luminosity-density functions): These generate a 2D image via line-of-sight integration through a 3D luminosity-density model.

    -  BrokenExponentialDisk3D --
    -  ExponentialDisk3D --